What You Need to Apply for a Cannabis License in New Jersey

 In the application process for a cannabis business license, New Jersey will conduct a personal background check on any person(s) named on the application.
 Under New Jersey law, certain criminal convictions will bar an applicant from obtaining approval.

-“Having the right team in place is crucial in New Jersey,” says Mack, who works at Pashman Stein Walder Hayden in Hackensack.
+“Having the right team in place is crucial in New Jersey,” says Mack.
 “New Jersey has made clear that a couple of things are important to them: having people on your team with experience operating in this space, whether it’s cultivation, processing, or retail; having people with real New Jersey roots; having a diverse team, and not just white men—including women, minorities, veterans.
 These things will help you score points on your application.”

 On the experience side, Mack notes, it can be difficult to find natives with cannabis experience unless they came from another state facility.
 But there are yet other ways to make your case, such as fostering economic development and social justice.